 Foundation Stage 2

-We are so excited to welcome the children back to Green and Blue Base after the summer holidays!
-We know that this is a big step for the children and their families and we are looking forward to getting to know you all.
+We are so excited to welcome the children back to Green and Blue Base after the Easter holidays!
+The children have settled back into school life brilliantly and are keen to build on their learning from the Spring term.

-During the Autumn Term our learning will be focused around two topics.
-The first half term is ‘Fabulous Feelings’, where we will be exploring our emotions.
-We will be learning some names for our feelings and thinking about how we can communicate them.
-Please see the newsletter at the bottom of this page for more information.
+During the Summer term our learning will be focused around two topics.
+The first half term is ‘Let’s Grow’, where we will be exploring plants and mini beasts.
+We will be learning about different types of plants and mini beasts, finding out about how they grow and why they are important.

 Learning outside is fun and effective and is often your child’s favourite part of the day.
 However, at this time of year we often get wet and dirty – please send your child to school with spare clothes to keep in a bag on their peg.
-As it gets colder, please make sure they come to school with a coat, hat and gloves.
-We aim to spend around half of each day outside.
+As it gets warmer, please make sure they come to school with appropriate clothing and a sun hat.
+Please make sure your child wears sun cream – we would recommend using the 8 hour cream which can be applied before school and will last all day.

 Please ensure your child brings their book bag to school every day and remember to check it regularly for any letters or newsletters that may have been sent home.